STarrant/QuizChallenge/README.md

 to write the text strings from JS to HTML targetting the .innerHTML rather than .textContent.
 This avoided the information being passed to the browser inside quotes as a string and thus was interpreted as a special character code rather than a string.
-* Deploying to GitHub Pages caused some difficulty where JS files were not being loaded.
+* Deploying to GitHub Pages caused soSme difficulty where JS files were not being loaded.
 The was corrected by removing a preceding '/' from the source link.
 * A number of minor warnings were picked up by [JSHint.com](https://jshint.com/) such as missing semicolons and undeclared variables.
 These were amended as found and documented with 'Fix' commits.
+* On GitHub pages, the eventlisteners for buttons threw up a 'cannot read property of null' issue during testing.
+A solution was found on [StackOverflow](https://stackoverflow.com/questions/26107125/cannot-read-property-addeventlistener-of-null).
+By moving event listeners into the window.onload function, the event listeners would not be called before the page had loaded.

 ### Testing Bugs